 Ken Frese then served ULC from 1981 – 1992, when he accepted a call to First Lutheran Church, Venice, CA. The vacancy was then served by Rev. Harry Miller, formerly of Trinity Lutheran, Reseda, CA. Rev. Timothy Seals served ULC from 1994 – 2003.
 After Rev. Seals accepted a call to St. Luke’s, Claremont, CA, the Chapel was served by various visiting pastors during the vacancy, most frequently by Rev. Robert Rossow from Concordia University Irvine.
 During this transition period, ULC’s called Campus Ministry Associate, Faith Spelbring, nee St. Jean, provided essential program direction and continuity.
 Faith and her husband, Chris, left ULC in August, 2007, for Chris to enter Concordia Seminary St. Louis.
 Chris is now serving as Vicar at First Lutheran Church, Venice, CA.

-Rev. Mark Jasa, just graduated from Concordia Seminary St. Louis, was ordained and installed as pastor of ULC in August, 2005, and he continues as ULC’s pastor today.
+Rev. Mark Jasa, just graduated from Concordia Seminary St. Louis, was ordained and installed as pastor of ULC in August, 2005, and served here until August of 2013.

 — Information provided by Jack Koenig and Terry Schoessow